chester-w-xie/FCAC_datasets/README.md

 |                     Duration of the sample                      |               All in 4 seconds                |               All in 1 second                |
 |                       Sampling frequency                        |                 All in 16K Hz                 |               All in 44.1K Hz                |

-## Preparation of the Nsynth-100 datasets
+## Preparation of the Nsynth-100 dataset

 The NSynth dataset is an audio dataset containing 305,979 musical notes, each with a unique pitch, timbre, and envelope.